Dino Eggs: Gameplay

 When the player first arrives on a level, only dino eggs, boulders, and logs are present.
 The player can collect up to three eggs before having to warp them back to the future, and returning for more.
 The player may collect "Power," which allows him to carry more than three eggs at a time.
 If, while carrying eggs, the player comes in contact with a spider, snake, "proto-pede," or hatchling, the eggs become contaminated and are lost.

 Once a fire is started, after a period of time, some eggs will hatch.
 Baby Dinos emerge, and the player must rescue them as well.
 The player can place force fields around them by jumping over them.
 This encases the baby Dino in a force field that will transport them back to the future with Time Master Tim when he transports them back on delivery.
 Up to three baby dinos can be present at any one time.
 Once they are caged by force fields, the player can warp out to continue playing.

 Boulders hang below each platform.
-When the player rolls away from a boulder, they will either discover nothing, some dino eggs, or some bonus feature like a power flower or hidden log.
+When the player rolls a boulder away, they will either discover nothing, some dino eggs, or some bonus feature like a power flower or hidden log.
 Snakes, spiders, and centipedes hit by the boulder will be smashed to death, and fires will be reduced to energy level 1.
 Eggs which remain covered by a boulder are neither visible to the player nor subject to hatching.

 Baby Dinos face far more hazards than do the nearly invulnerable eggs.
 First of all, the player's touch will destroy them.
 Secondly, they must avoid the safety fire, as they may accidentally wander into it and be burned to death.
 Thirdly, on higher levels, spiders may attempt to abduct them.
 The death of a Baby Dino by any means results in a deduction of ten points from the player's score.
 Caged baby dinos will not wander into the fire and are protected from being touched or abducted, but are not immune from falling boulders.